Monarch Bay Renovations

 We publish these ranges because vague estimates waste everyone’s time.
 As a Maryland licensed contractor (MHIC #149066) and Google Guaranteed business, we write real numbers on paper before anyone signs anything.

-This guide breaks down every tier, what drives the cost, what we include by default, and what most Baltimore homeowners actually spend.
+This guide breaks down every tier, what drives the cost, what we include by default, what most Baltimore homeowners actually spend, and the design decisions, tub versus shower, tile, vanity, storage, lighting, that shape both the number and how the room feels to live in.

 Average Bathroom Remodel Costs in Baltimore (2026)